-STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, secure and responsible mana gement of medicines AM.4 Veterinary medicines must be stored appropriately REVISED AM.4.a Kept in a locked storage facility/room.
+STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, secure and responsible management of medicines AM.4 Veterinary medicines must be stored appropriately REVISED AM.4.a Kept in a locked storage facility/room.
 This must not be in the same room as that classified as the dairy.
-AM.4.b Stored in accordance with the manufacturer's instructions 6 AM.4.c Medicated feed is kept in separate clearly labelled bulk storage or bags AM.4.d Medicines that require refrigeration and are stored in a destored in a container omestic fridge are AM.5 Purchase records for all veterinary medicines must be kept AM.5.a Records detail: identity of medicine quantity date of purchase supplier name and address expiry date(s) batch number(s) AM.5.b Medicine purchase records MFSPs (may be held centrally by parent company) Medicine purchase records are kept for 5 years AM.5.c Medicated Feedstuff Prescriptions (MFSPs) are kept for 5 years AM.6 Key Records must be kept of all administered veterinary medicines (paper and/or electronic) REVISED AM.6.a Records detail: identity of medicine date of administration quantity administered length of withdrawal period for meat/milk identification of the animal or group of animals administered batch number number of animals treated date treatment finished date animal/milk becomes fit for human consumption name of person administering medicine reason for treatment Medicine administration records AM.6.b Medicine administration records are kept for 5 years
+AM.4.b Stored in accordance with the manufacturer's instructions 5 ■ AM.4.c Medicated feed is kept in separate clearly labelled bulk st torage or bags ■ AM.4.d Medicines that require refrigeration and are stored in a do stored in a container omestic fridge are AM.5 Purchase records for all veterinary medicines must be kept ■ AM.5.a Records detail: - identity of medicine - quantity - date of purchase - supplier name and address - expiry date(s) - batch number(s) ■ Medicine purchase records ■ MFSPs (may be held centrally by parent company) Medicine purchase records are kept for 5 years AM.5.c Medicated Feedstuff Prescriptions (MFSPs) are kept for 5 years AM.6 Key Records must be kept of all administered veterinary medicines (paper and/or electronic) REVISED ■ AM.6.a Records detail: - identity of medicine - date of administration - quantity administered - length of withdrawal period for meat/milk - identification of the animal or group of animals administered - batch number - number of animals treated - date treatment finished - date animal/milk becomes fit for human consumption - name of person administering medicine - reason for treatment ■ Medicine administration records ■ AM.6.b Medicine administration records are kept for 5 years